Gorodeikin/group-project-html-css/README.md

-🌟 Meet our team project — a sleek frontend that captivates!
+Meet our team project — a sleek frontend that captivates!

-We, a group of developers, set out to challenge ourselves: build a modern, user-friendly website using HTML, CSS, and a touch of JavaScript.
-This project became our playground for creativity, skill-sharpening, and proving that a minimal tech stack can deliver stunning results.
+In this project, I was responsible for the About Us section.

 What makes this project shine?